ec209/re-team-manual/source/documentation/prometheus-for-gds-paas/index.md

   - Prometheus: [prom-1][prom-2][prom-3]
   - Alertmanager: [alert-1][alert-2][alert-3]
   - Grafana: [grafana]
 - Each Prometheus instance has its own persistent EBS storage.
-Each instance is independent to each other and has its own routable public URL and scrapes metrics separately.
-The three Prometheis are not load-balanced.
+Each instance is independent to each other and scrapes metrics separately.
-- The ALB for Prometheus route the traffic to the Prometheus according to the request URL (prom-1, prom-2, prom-3), it does not load-balance the requests
+- The three Prometheis are not load-balanced and each have their own public URL, routed by the ALB according to the request URL (prom-1, prom-2, prom-3)
 - The ALB for Alertmanager route traffic to the corresponding Alertmanager according to the request URL.
 The inbound requests are also restricted to office IP addreses only.
 It does not load-balance the traffic.
 - Deployment of Prometheus requires persistance storage (EBS).
 - The alerts are configured and generated in Prometheus.
 - Each Prometheus routes their alerts to all three of the Alertmanagers.
 - The meshing of Alertmanagers (to remove duplication of alerts) does not work on ECS.
 This is because ECS only support one port per instances and Alertmanagers require two ports to function properly.
 One port for meshing and one port for alerting.
 - One instance of Grafana and a Postgres database (small-9.5) is deployed on GOV.UK PaaS.
-It is connected to prom-1.
+It is uses prom-1 as a data source.
 - The plan is to migrate Alertmanager from AWS ECS to GDS new Kubernetes platform.
 - The Promethius are deployed via Docker and the configurations of Prometheus for PaaS is stored in a S3 bucket.